High Altitude Conversions

 Why Your Water Isn't as Hot as You Think

-At sea level, water boils at a predictable 212°F / 100°C. However, for every 500 feet of elevation gain, the boiling point drops by approximately 1°F. This is the most fundamental rule of high-altitude cooking.
-While your pot of water may be bubbling vigorously, it is actually at a lower temperature than it would be on the coast.
-This means that foods cooked in boiling water—like pasta, potatoes, or beans—will take significantly longer to reach the desired tenderness.
+At sea level, water boils at a predictable 212°F / 100°C. However, for every 500 feet of elevation gain, the boiling point drops by approximately 1°F. This is one of the most fundamental rules in high-altitude cooking.
+While your pot of water may be bubbling vigorously, it is actually at a lower temperature than it would be at sea level.
+Foods cooked in boiling water—like potatoes, pasta, or beans—will take significantly longer to reach the desired tenderness.

-This chart is an essential reference for any stovetop cooking.
-If you are boiling an egg at 10,000 feet, the water is only reaching about 193°F. Understanding this temperature shift prevents the frustration of "crunchy" rice or undercooked vegetables.
-It also explains why "high heat" on your stove doesn't always translate to faster cooking times; you are limited by the physical ceiling of the water's boiling point, making patience—and a good thermometer—your best kitchen tools.
+This chart is a needed reference for any stovetop cooking at high altitude.
+If you are boiling an egg at 7,000 feet, the water is only reaching about 198°F. Understanding this temperature shift prevents the frustration of underdone rice or undercooked vegetables.
+It also explains why higher heat on your stove doesn't always translate to faster cooking times.
+You are limited by the physical ceiling of the water's boiling point, making patience—and a good thermometer—your best kitchen assets.

 CANNING PROCESSING TIME BY ELEVATION

 Water bath canning relies on the heat of boiling water to kill microorganisms and create a vacuum seal.
-Since water boils at a lower temperature at high altitudes, the "killing power" of the boiling water is diminished.
-If you use sea-level processing times at high elevation, you may not be heating the contents of the jar long enough to ensure they are shelf-stable, posing a risk of spoilage or foodborne illness.
+Since water boils at a lower temperature at high altitudes, this property of boiling water is diminished.
+If you use sea-level processing times at higher altitudes, you will not be heating the contents of the jar long enough to ensure they are shelf-stable, which poses a risk of foodborne illness or spoilage.

-To compensate for the lower temperature, you must increase the time the jars spend in the boiling water.
-Our chart provides the necessary "add-on" minutes based on your specific altitude bracket.
-For example, a recipe requiring 10 minutes at sea level might require 15 or 20 minutes at higher elevations.
-This ensures that the internal temperature of the food reaches the safety threshold required to neutralize mold, yeast, and bacteria, giving you peace of mind that your home-preserved goods are safe for your family to enjoy.
+To make up for the lower temperature, you must increase the time the jars spend in the boiling water.
+The following chart provides the necessary additional process time, in minutes, based on your specific altitude bracket.
+For example, a recipe requiring 15 minutes at sea level might require 20 or 25 minutes at higher elevations.
+This ensures that the internal temperature of the food reaches the safety threshold required to neutralize mold, bacteria, and yeast, giving you peace of mind that your home-preserved goods are safe for your family to enjoy.

 CANNING PRESSURE BY ELEVATION